ulrich-hansen/desktop-theme-kit/readme.markdown

 ![install1](http://lazybrowndog.net/debian/desktop-theme-kit/screenshots/update-desktop-theme-1a.png)

-Afterwards log out and in (or reboot).
+The script will now activate the chosen theme.
+When it is done, please log out and in (or reboot).

 ### Use your own pictures